/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Failing to follow the procedure, the intern will be responsible for a 1-month rental fee as a penalty.

-• For interns having an internship duration of less than 8 weeks, the intern will forego all rentals or monies paid for the internship duration.
+• For interns with an internship duration of less than 8 weeks, the intern will forego all rentals or monies paid for the internship duration.

 1.5.6.
 Additional Fees